Rupesh0497-gif/3d_Printing_Interface_UI/README.md

-# Real_Time_Communication_with_webRTC.
-This is a real time communication between two browsers with webRTC.
-We will using websockets.
+This is a 3d Printing Interface UI built using next js.